vatnz-dev/std-rte-public/README.md

 This repository exists to enable third party access to a consolidated and rich dataset of NZZC STD RTEs.
 Primary utilsation will be by Navigraph.

+Other parties may use this repository for their own purposes provided they do not commercialise the data, and they attribute the data to VATNZ.

 **VATNZ Point of Contact**: Tom K, Airspace Manager.

 ----